January 31st, 2025

 This is a very popular procedure with people in their 30s and 40s.
 They’re concerned with the look of their cheeks and jowls, but they’re not quite ready for a full-blown facelift.

-It’s a great way to stay ahead of the game and address the early signs of ageing before more involved steps need to be taken.
+It’s a great way to stay ahead of the game and address the early signs of aging before more involved steps are needed.

 This procedure only uses a single short scar, and your surgeon may recommend combining a mini facelift with facial fat grafting, or a liposuction procedure, to help you look your absolute best.

 Regardless of which procedure you choose, it’s important to make sure you work with a skilled and experienced surgeon.
-The cost of a facelift in Canada can vary based on the level of experience and reputation your surgeon brings to the table.
+The cost of a facelift in Canada can vary depending on your surgeon’s level of experience and reputation.
 And this is not an area where you want to try to save money.

 The facelift is one of the slowest and most demanding types of plastic surgery.
 A skilled hand is required because the facial nerve is exposed.
 There is a high level of artistry involved to ensure that the patient gets the most natural-looking results.

-Our team’s Dr. Bell has over 20 years of experience, and he is one of Canada’s foremost anti-ageing experts.
+Our team’s Toronto Plastic Surgeons Wellness Centre has over 20 years of experience, and he is one of Canada’s foremost anti-ageing experts.
 He offers our patients industry-leading technology and industry-influencing techniques.

 Double Chin and Turkey Neck